zuikre/Datakarya/README.md

 We welcome contributions to **DataKarya**!
 If you’d like to contribute, feel free to fork the repository and submit a pull request.
 Here are some ways you can contribute:

-* Report bugs or issues.
+- Report bugs or issues.
-* Suggest new features or algorithms to be visualized.
+- Suggest new features or algorithms to be visualized.
-* Contribute additional resources or materials for the learning section.
+- Contribute additional resources or materials for the learning section.
-* Improve the UI/UX or fix styling issues.
+- Improve the UI/UX or fix styling issues.

-### How to contribute:
+### How to contribute

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.